jmjos/ratatoskr/README.md

 #### Building with CLion

 Works out-of-the-box using "Open Existing Project" and then opening the CMakeLists.txt in the prject folder.
+You need to change one thing which is, the Generation path:
+- File -> Settings -> Build, Execuation, Deployment -> CMake.
+Now set the Generation path to the current folder i.e. '.'.

 Enjoy.

 #### Building with Eclipse